 In this article, we will talk about AI in the field of content generation.
 We will look at what artificial intelligence is in terms of content, what AIs are on the market, and how we can interact with them.
 At the end, content marketer newage.
-Pauline Kedis will show you some free and shareware text and image generators, and give you a summary of what you can use here and now, what you can play with, and what are the caveats for the future.
+Polina Kedis will show you some free and shareware text and image generators, and give you a summary of what you can use here and now, what you can play with, and what are the caveats for the future.

 What is Artificial Intelligence

 Artificial intelligence (AI) is intelligence—perceiving, synthesizing, and inferring information—demonstrated by machines, as opposed to intelligence displayed by animals and humans.